Fall of Ashdod: Capture of Ashdod

 Despite the previous hostility between the two powers, it appears that the Assyrians and the Egyptians did not go to war.
 Indeed, as late as 605 BC, the Egyptians were actively aiding the Assyrians in an attempt to help them survive.
-Moreover, the Nubian rulers of Egypt were driven out by the native Egyptians sometime in circa 650; therefore the Assyrians and the native Egyptians made natural allies against Nubian domination.
+Moreover, the Nubian rulers of Egypt were driven out by the native Egyptians sometime around 650; therefore the Assyrians and the native Egyptians made natural allies against Nubian domination.
 The capture of Ashdod may have effectively reflected part of the transfer of power from the crumbling Assyrian Empire to the new Egyptian 26th Dynasty.